ansible/lightbulb/lessons/cloud/README.md

 Will also have to discuss why this provisioning is a two step procedure and how ec2_groups are named

+You'll also have to override my key_name parameter for the infra role to something that you actually have -- you could that with extra vars or by sending the parameter to the role.

 Once that is setup, just run: